hypo69/hypo/docs/gemini/out/en/explainer/src/utils/convertors/ns.md

 **Variables:**

-* `MODE = 'dev'`:  A global variable, probably for different execution modes (e.g., 'dev', 'prod'), potentially influencing the behavior of logging or other parts of the project.
+* ``:  A global variable, probably for different execution modes (e.g., 'dev', 'prod'), potentially influencing the behavior of logging or other parts of the project.

 **Potential Errors/Improvements:**